- REQUEST A QUOTE

 To further differentiate your instruction, you can assign the Great Minds in Sync™ videos that accompany our supporting lessons for at-home use to frontload or reinforce content for selected students.

-Evaluate: On day one, students take the Grade-Level Premodule Assessment, which helps teachers identify gaps in foundational knowledge.
+Evaluate: First, students take the Grade-Level Premodule Assessment, which helps teachers identify gaps in foundational knowledge.
 Premodule Assessments are an important part of the acceleration cycle and can be assigned for each module to ensure teachers are always informed about their students’ knowledge gaps.

-Plan: Using the Premodule Assessment results from day one, teachers use the Teacher Guide, which provides a list of essential foundational knowledge for Module 1, to start planning their instruction.
+Plan: Using the Premodule Assessment results, teachers use the Teacher Guide, which provides a list of essential foundational knowledge for Module 1, to start planning their instruction.
 The Teacher Guide also includes Supporting Lessons and Supporting Fluencies that teachers can add to their planning calendars.